NorfairKing/super-user-spark/doc/language.md

 - Copy: `c->`
 - Unspecified: `->`

-An unspecified deployment default to a link, but can be specified, both at the command line and in the card.
+An unspecified deployment defaults to a link, but can be specified otherwise both at the command line and in the card.

 #### Sparkoff
 A sparkoff is used to run spark on other cards from within a card.